 Kelly is a member of the board of The Long Now Foundation. which is a group of concerned individuals building a clock and library that will last 10,000 years.
 A working prototype of the unique mechanical-digital clock has been built and demonstrated, and a mountain top in eastern Nevada purchased as a site to build the monumental clock.
 The purpose of the project is to foster long term responsibility.

-Out of Control: The New Biology of Machines, Social Systems, and the Economic World; New Rules for the New Economy; Asia Grace, What Technology Wants, and Cool Tools: A Catalog of Possibilitites.
+He is the author of Out of Control: The New Biology of Machines, Social Systems, and the Economic World; New Rules for the New Economy; Asia Grace; What Technology Wants; Cool Tools: A Catalog of Possibilitites; and, most recently, The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future.
 His writing has appeared in many national and international publications such as the New York Times, The Economist, Time, Harpers, Science, GQ, Wall Street Journal and Esquire.
 His photographs have appeared in LIFE and other national magazines.